SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 Click the radio button for your *main* route table inside your VPC.
 Click the tab called "Routes" and then the button "Edit routes."

 We need to give the main route table a route out into the internet.
-Click "Add route," and put the destination as 0.0.0.0/0, and change the Target to NAT_gateway, and choose the one you created.
+Click "Add route," put the destination perhaps as "0.0.0.0/0," change the "Target" to "NAT_gateway," and then choose the one you created.

 Click the "save" and "close" button.

 From A Cloud Guru...
 An example of how to diagram what we might have so far.
-Note that what *I* created is a bit different.

 ![screenshot of what we've got so far](/assets/vpcwithnatgateway.png)

 ---------------